Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US015/04.tests-and-implementation/Readme.md

-# US 006 - To create a Task
+# US 015 - To list all booking requests.

 # 4. Tests